backdrop-contrib/materialize/README.md

 When official information on using third-party frameworks becomes known, this will follow it.

 This theme is in the process of retro-fitting its CSS into SASS.

+This theme has a lot of functionality and widget type add-ons bundled in that are not actively integrated yet.
+You can look through the folders and manually integrate what you need, or delete what you don't.
+In time, we will get around to integrating this as well.
+Thank you for your patience.

 SPECIAL THANKS
 --------------